tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - can you remember your parents laughing? what was the cause?
   - what do you wish you'd asked your parents?
   - do you think you spent too much time at work when we were young?
   - do you think you were too strict with your children?